 of the Resource Entity.
 Each applicant shall acknowledge that it bears sole responsibility for selecting and maintaining a QSE as its representative.
 The applicant shall include a

 written statement from the designated QSE acknowledging that the QSE accepts responsibility for the applicant’s transactions pursuant to these Protocols.
-For the Resource Entity that owns or operates a Generation Resource, the Resource Entity’s QSE
+For the Resource Entity that owns or operates a Resource, the Resource Entity’s QSE

 designation must be submitted to ERCOT no later than 45 days prior to the Network Operations Model change date, as described in Section 3.10.1, Time Line for Network Operations Model Changes, for the Resource.